ajpikul-com/server_utils/README.md

 Which will respond to any request at the path it's assigned to with a response code and the same exactly URL except with the scheme specified (ie changing HTTP to HTTPS)

 `NewSingleHostReverseProxy(target string)` which will change whatever path it's put on to target, but really without the user ever seeing, always passing through the rest of the URL.

+TODO: add all, this is out of data